 The only way to know for sure is to talk with one of our HR experts.
 We have a wide range of experience with all different sizes of businesses in a wide variety of industries.
 We can share what we've learned in working with businesses like yours and answer any questions you may have.

-Why should I choose HR Managed Services with TPC?
+Q5.
+Why should I choose HR Advisory Services with TPC?

 TPC Vision was started in response to client demand and the rigors of a constantly changing Labor and HR climate.
 Over the years, our clients needed and expected more.
 We carefully analyzed the HR services industry and identified gaps in the market.
 Many businesses didn’t have a dedicated HR role and just stuck the “HR Title” on someone as a promotion.
 But in many instances, that person really has little to no HR Experience.
 We have identified this gap and are able to bring HR structure, policies, procedures, and processes to a business to help protect the owner and their employees.